PalMod: PALette MODification for fighting games.

 **** Edit menu ****

-You probably already understand these, but there's a bonus keyboard-based Color Picker:
+You probably already understand these, but the keyboard-based Color Picker is pretty useful:

 If you press CTRL+SHIFT+C in PalMod, PalMod will copy the current color of whatever your mouse cursor is pointing at.
-Or if you press CTRL+SHIFT+V, PalMod will both copy that color and paste it into the current palette selection.
+Or if you press CTRL+SHIFT+V (Paste Color at Cursor), PalMod will both copy that color and paste it into the current palette selection.

 **** Tools menu ****